hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The master of the ceremonies, I am told,
 >
-> At this grand fete was only seven years old.
+> At this grand fête was only seven years old.
 >
 > Bel.
 A child, of seven years old, that's very strange!
 >